AdavVegab/whats-on-my-fridge/README.md

 ```
 Your terminal should now preface the path with something like ```(whatsonmyfridge_venv)```, indicating that the whatsonmyfridge_venv environment is active.

-3. Install the necessary dependecies
+3. Install the necessary dependencies

 Using the file ```requirements.txt``` in the repository, install the required dependencies: